 The Garmin Golf app, which is required to use the R10, has been around for a while; it enjoys a high average rating that is rare for these kinds of apps.
 Through the app, you can view club performance data, participate in weekly tournaments, share your results, and more.

-The R10 puts up a really impressive fight against launch monitors at the $2000 level and above, and Garmin continues to update, improve, and build on it over time.
-If you don’t have the budget for something like the SkyTrak+ or Mevo+, you should seriously consider grabbing one.
+The R10 puts up a really impressive fight against launch monitors at the $2000 level and above.
+If you don’t have the budget for something like the R50 or even the SkyTrak+ or Mevo+, you should seriously consider grabbing one.

 The Rapsodo MLM2PRO, created by the same company behind the massively successful SkyTrak launch monitor, is designed to improve on the best aspects of its predecessor, the Rapsodo MLM, while addressing the common pain points users had in the previous generation.